UPPMAX/programming_formalisms_intro/doc/intro.md

 ### Parts from the life cycle model in this course

-- Day1 Intro
+- **Day1** Intro
     - SDLC
         - waterfall
         - cont I and D:s
-    - planning: UML
+    - Analysis and design
+      - Pseudocode and flowcharts
+        - Unified Modelling language
+      - Top-down / Bottom-up

     - source control
     - reproducibility
         - personal use to general use